cowboycodr/choam/README.md

 > Choam, automating the nooks and crannies of Python.

 ## Warning
 Choam is currently in beta.
-If you are not comfortable with this, then use a different dependency manager in the meantime like `poetry`
+If you are not comfortable with this, then use a different dependency manager in the meantime like `poetry`.

 ## Installation
 `$ pip install choam`